In order to ensure you are able to redeploy your Bee node in the event of a disaster, the contents of several directories must be retained.

 Although your statestore retains your node's state.
 It is only possible to restore from this if your node has not been connected in the meantime, as the blockchain and state may have desyncronised if your node was turned on in the meantime.

-The localstore directory contains chunks that are pinned in your node, or are in your neighbourhood of responsibility.
+pinned in your node, or they are in your neighbourhood of

-For Linux installations from package managers yum or apt, your Clef data directory is located at.
+For Linux installations by the package managers yum or apt, your

 Configuration files are stored in:

-For a manual installation of Clef your data directory is normally located at:
+For a manual installation of Clef your default data directory is: